 On Byxholmen, the beach by the sauna is the best spot for canoeist to land.
 Naturally, they must be allowed to come ashore also when the sauna is occupied.
 However, it is important to respect those in the sauna by moving inland away from the beach and ensuring that your canoes do not occupy the entire beach.

 There are two saunas at Gölisnäs, which are available for visitors when the harbour is open.
 The saunas must be booked in advance from the area’s administrators, and there is a small fee for using them.
-Gölisnäs’ season is has already come to an end, but the saunas will be available to visitors again once the harbour opens on 15 April.
+Gölisnäs’ season has already come to an end.
+The saunas will be available to visitors again next summer.